Purpose of MPA

 A legal assistant or paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.

-The current definition of “legal assistant/paralegal” replaces the definition adopted by the ABA Board of Governors in 1986.
+The current definition of “legal assistant/paralegal” replaces the definition adopted by the ABA in 1986.
 It adds the term “paralegal,” since the terms “legal assistant” and “paralegal” are, in practice, used interchangeably.
 The term that is preferred generally depends on what part of the country one is from.
 The current definition streamlines the 1986 definition and more accurately reflects how legal assistants are presently being utilized in the delivery of legal services.